- Credit Cards

 First Financial is proud to provide a path for students and others with poor or no credit history to build their credit scores.
 Backed by the “security” or money the cardholder places in an account, the secured credit card reports regular payments to the credit bureaus, building a track record of responsible behavior.
 Apply here to take charge of your financial future!

-Rebuild Credit & Live Better with the First Financial Secured Credit Card
+Rebuild Credit and Live Better With the First Financial Secured Credit Card

 It doesn’t take long to learn that many of life’s perks (home ownership, preferred employment and housing, low-interest auto loans) don’t go to those with low credit scores.
 Upon learning of their precarious credit situation, the boldest determine to change how lenders view them.